SHOWING 1 - 1 OF 1 RESULTS

 Families with children may also want to visit Military Kids Connect, an online community for military children and youth.
 The site offers games, videos and links to teen-led installation tours.

-Soldiers desiring a sponsor to assist them prior to and upon arrival should contact the personnel office of the gaining unit.
-Upon arrival at Fort Buchanan, all Soldiers will report to the Welcome Center during duty hours and to the military police desk sergeant after duty hours.
+Service members desiring a sponsor to assist them prior to and upon arrival should contact the personnel office of the gaining unit.
+Upon arrival at Fort Buchanan, all Service members will report to the Welcome Center during duty hours and to the military police desk sergeant after duty hours.
 See the major unit listings for contact information.
 Mail en route should be sent to 611 S. Terminal Road, Fort Buchanan, Puerto Rico 00934.